nostra/gitops-fluxcd2/argo/README.md

 use Argo as a tool.

 With GitOps, it is the access rights for the git repository which determines what a someone has access to deploy on a cluster.
-With Argo you have access to the GUI in addition to this.
+With Argo you have access to the GUI in addition to this, which is an additional attack vector.